Eruptive mass loss less than a year before the explosion of superluminous supernovae. II. A systematic search for pre-explosion eruptions with VLT/X-shooter: Discussion

 \subsection{Intrinsic CSM shell properties versus observational biases}

 When we compare the properties of the CSM shells in the objects with detections, we find that the shells are located at $R_{\rm in} \sim 1.8 - 2.9~R_{\rm ph}$, with thicknesses of $\Delta r \sim 0.05 - 0.20~R_{\rm ph}$, and velocities spanning $3200 - 4800~\rm km~s^{-1}$.
 Although these shells are not identical, they display broadly similar characteristics, which may hint at a common physical origin.
 In particular, they all lie within a relatively narrow velocity range and are located at comparable radii.
 As illustrated in Fig.~\ref{fig:non_dete_1} the number of ruled-out models is similar across the full velocity grid, indicating that the detections are not biased toward specific velocities.
-This suggests that the presence of shells at these relatively high velocities is likely a genuine property rather than an observational effect.
-As discussed in Sect.~\ref{sec:origin_shells}, such high velocities may be indicative of an eruptive mechanism, such as PPI-like ejections, capable of expelling such fast-moving shells.
+This suggests that the presence of shells at these relatively high velocities is likely a genuine property rather than a selection effect.
+As discussed in Sect.~\ref{sec:origin_shells}, such high velocities may be indicative of an eruptive mechanism, capable of expelling such fast-moving shells.
 Indeed, \cite{Huynh2025} predict shell velocities reaching up to $4500~\mathrm{km~s^{-1}}$, consistent with the values inferred in the objects with CSM shells.

 Figure~\ref{fig:non_dete_1} also shows that shells located closer to the photosphere are more frequently ruled out than those farther away, indicating that the apparent clustering of detected shells at small radii could reflect an observational bias.
 Likewise, all inferred ejection times are less than a year before the SN explosion.
-Since Sect.~\ref{sec:rule_out} shows no evidence for two distinct populations, we cannot determine whether this short ejection timescale is intrinsic to the eruption mechanism (e.g., PPI) or primarily the result of observational selection.
+Since Sect.~\ref{sec:rule_out} shows no evidence for two distinct populations, we cannot determine whether this short ejection timescale is intrinsic to the eruption mechanism or primarily a selection effect.
 The main exception is iPTF16eh, whose distinct properties are discussed separately in Sect.~\ref{sec:light_echo}.